Free Offer

 • "Reset Current Session".
 If you click it, the player stats will be reset to 0 for the current session.

-• "Always Current Session for Myself".
+• "Always Current Session for Me".
 If you select this option, Holdem Indicator will always display your own stats for the current session even you select "History Data" option.

 • "Grey Out Folded Players".
 By default, the name of folded players will be grayed out.
 You can disable this option.

 • "Select Columns to be Displayed".
-You can choose stats columns you prefer to display.
+You can choose which stats columns you prefer to display.

 Click "Tools" > "Manual Calculator" or Double Click on the cards display area, you can launch the Manual Calculator.
 During play, you even can replace one card to another by double clicking it.